NowakArtur97/Global-Terrorism-API/README.md

 ## To Do
 - More endpoints
-- Monitoring using Prometheus, and Grafana
+- Monitoring using Prometheus and Grafana

 ## Routes List: